Henri Matisse: Early life and education

-Early paintings

 Fauvism

 Fauvism as a style began around 1900 and continued beyond 1910.
 The movement as such lasted only a few years, 1904–1908, and had three exhibitions.
 The leaders of the movement were Matisse and André Derain.
 Matisse's first solo exhibition was at Ambroise Vollard's gallery in 1904, without much success.
 His fondness for bright and expressive colour became more pronounced after he spent the summer of 1904 painting in St. Tropez with the neo-Impressionists Signac and Henri-Edmond Cross.
 In that year, he painted the most important of his works in the neo-Impressionist style, Luxe, Calme et Volupté.
 In 1905, he travelled southwards again to work with André Derain at Collioure.
 His paintings of this period are characterised by flat shapes and controlled lines, using pointillism in a less rigorous way than before.

 Matisse and a group of artists now known as "Fauves" exhibited together in a room at the Salon d'Automne in 1905.
 The paintings expressed emotion with wild, often dissonant colours, without regard for the subject's natural colours.
-Matisse showed Open Window and Woman with the Hat at the Salon.
+Matisse showed The Open Window and Woman with a Hat at the Salon.
 Critic Louis Vauxcelles commented on a lone sculpture surrounded by an "orgy of pure tones" as "Donatello chez les fauves" (Donatello among the wild beasts), referring to a Renaissance-type sculpture that shared the room with them.
 His comment was printed on 17 October 1905 in Gil Blas, a daily newspaper, and passed into popular usage.
 The exhibition garnered harsh criticism—"A pot of paint has been flung in the face of the public", said the critic Camille Mauclair—but also some favourable attention.
-When the painting that was singled out for special condemnation, Matisse's Woman with a Hat, was bought by Gertrude and Leo Stein, the embattled artist's morale improved considerably.
+When the painting that was singled out for special condemnation, Matisse's, Woman with the Hat, was bought by Gertrude and Leo Stein, the embattled artist's morale improved considerably.